joinpursuit/Pursuit-Core-Web/react_2/testing/README.md

 ### Exercise (20 minutes)

 Fill out the test cases!
+The descriptions should tell you what you want to try to do.

 Here are a couple matchers that you may find useful:

 * `.toBeInstanceOf(Array)`
 * `.toBe()`